About behaviour management

 No single behaviour management strategy will fix everything.
 Some strategies might work better than others for your family and situation.
 You’ll probably have to use a few strategies in combination.

-If you’re finding the strategies hard to use, or they’re not working for you, it’s a good idea to seek support from your doctor, child and family health nurse or a parenting hotline.
+If you’re finding the strategies hard to use, or they’re not working for you, it’s a good idea to seek support from your GP, child and family health nurse or a parenting hotline.

 If you’re managing challenging behaviour in children with autism spectrum disorder, you might need extra support.